 Greetings!
 My name is Yaheya Quazi.
-I am a technology Evangelist, currently employed at University of California, Santa Barbara.
+I am a technology executive, currently employed at University of California, Santa Barbara.
 At UCSB, I am in charge of Software Engineering Architecture and LifeCycle.
 SEAL is responsible for building, integrating and providing lifecycle support for UCSB’s enterprise systems.
 Below are some specific functions SEAL performs for UCSB Campus -

 This is my personal space.
 The focus of this site is to publish a variety of miscellaneous items that I hope visitors find interesting or useful.
 As I come across interesting stuff, I'll post my reflections here.
 What qualifies as "interesting" for me?
 Well, that's a pretty broad range of topics!
 First and foremost, I'm always interested in improving efficiency and expanding services through better utilization of technology.
 This is a journey, not a destination.
 As we implement new technologies, I'll share our successes (or failures) here.